Remuneration of the President and Vice-Chancellor of The University of Manchester

 The remuneration of the President and Vice-Chancellor of The University of Manchester is set by the Remuneration Committee, which reports into the Board of Governors.

-As set out in the University Financial Statements for the year ended 31 July 2020, the President and Vice-Chancellor’s salary per annum was £260,399 for a fifth consecutive year (she receives no bonus).
-The salary stated for the year ended 31 July 2020 does not include the temporary 20% pay cut voluntarily taken for five months starting in May 2020 as a result of the COVID-19 pandemic.
+As set out in the University Financial Statements for the year ended 31 July 2022, the President and Vice-Chancellor’s salary per annum was £260,399 for a seventh consecutive year (she receives no bonus).

 When assessing the level of the President and Vice-Chancellor’s salary, the Committee is given an evaluation of their performance that includes an assessment from each Board of Governors member and a formal review of individual performance by the Chair of the Board based on these inputs.
 The Chair also circulates a summary of the review to the Board.